 Before you begin evaluating your beer for common off flavors, here are some Good Sensory Practices- Do's and Don'ts from the Flavoractiv™ website (edited for homebrewers):

 These "good sensory habits" are intended for judging in competitions, or for those who do sensory analysis of beers or other beverages for a living...but they also apply to evaluating your own homebrew for off flavors.
-For a beer off-flavors kit or a sensory flavor standard kit, try those from FlavorActiv™.
-They sell beer flavor standards for sensory panel training and proficiency testing to the brewing industry.
+You can find several good senory kits online, just search for "beer sensory kit"...

 ACETALDEHYDE IN BEER is perceived as green apples in both aromas and flavors.
 Although it is noticed in a few commercial examples, for the most part it is considered a flaw.